Dateline: Yerevan, Armenia

 As an example, let’s say that you plan to spend Thanksgiving through the New Year with family in the United States at the end of this year.
 You’ve already scheduled your flight for November 20, 2018, and will not leave until January 5, 2019.

-If you could only work with the 2018 tax year, you would be way under the 330-day qualification period and could not claim the FEIE.
+If you could only work with the 2020 tax year, you would not meet the 330-day qualification period and could not claim the FEIE.

-However, by beginning your 365-day period in November of 2017, you could count an entire twelve month period from November 20, 2017, to November 19, 2018, in which you were in a foreign country or countries, thereby qualifying for the foreign income exclusion.
+However, by beginning your 365-day period in November of 2019, you could count an entire twelve-month period from November 20, 2019, to November 19, 2020, in which you were in a foreign country or countries, thereby qualifying for the foreign earned income exclusion.